SFW

 Top 10 Festivals & Celebrations

 If you’re a festival enthusiast or just curious about global celebrations, here’s a fascinating look into some of the most popular festivities around the world with a little bit of description.
-From vibrant parades to serene ceremonies, these events offer a glimpse into diverse cultures and traditions.
+From vibrant parades to serene ceremonies, these festivals afford an opportunity to peep into diverse cultures and traditions.

 New Year’s Day